ibbatta/readme-generator/TEST-README.md

 I have chose to use [Eslint](https://eslint.org/) to check on Javascript / React [.js / .jsx] syntax.
 It works including a `.eslintrc` file in the root directory and making sure your editor has the necessary plugin.

+### Auto correction on save

+I have chose to use [js-beautify](https://github.com/beautify-web/js-beautify/) as a beautifier also for HTML and CSS.
+It works including a `.jsbeautifyrc` file in the root directory and making sure your editor has the necessary plugin.

+### Basic Editor Configuration

+I have chose to use [EditorConfig](https://editorconfig.org/) to share the basic configuration like indentation and charset.
+It works including an `.editorconfig` file in the root directory and making sure your editor has the necessary plugin.

+### Prettier

+I have chose to use [Prettier](https://prettier.io/) to ensure the codebase with a consistent style.
+It works including a `.prettierrc` file in the root directory and making sure your editor has the necessary plugin.

 ---